ryan-thomas32/megr2157-portfolio/docs/assignments/A03/index.md

 ### 2157 Additional Analysis

 #### Design Parameter Alterations
 Following the calculations for our original bar above, we need to change each of the design parameters we chose for our first bar, including Load and cross-sectional dimensions, while keeping our aluminum type, fixture, and max axial deflection constant for both bars.
-I went searching around in public again, trying to find more fluid, non-preselected values to challenge myself further.
+I went searching around in public again, trying to find more fluid, non-preselected values to challenge myself.

 Original Dimensions:
 F = 372 lbf